01-edu/public/subjects/devops/deep-in-net/audit/README.md

 #### Check the Documentation:

-###### Is the README.md file contains the clarification of all the knowledge learned and the steps passed by the learner to recreate the network architectures?
+###### Is the README.md file containing the clarification of all the knowledge learned and the steps passed by the learner to recreate the network architectures?

 #### Bonus: